Regulation Takes 2

 That wraps us back around.
 Yep.

-Gavin, what is your second take?
+Gavin.
+What is your second take?
 Well, with the advent of Lyft and Uber and other car ride services, I feel like a lot of cabs are sitting empty.

 And maybe people are suffering because of that.
 Maybe the companies that make cab fare meters, what are those things called?

-Meter, I think is the right word.
+Meter, I think, is the right word.

 Yeah, meter.
-I guess the companies that make those are just like, oh, shit, I've got no work coming in.
+I guess the companies that make those are just like, oh, shit,

-Pay to blow.
 You're getting charged.
+Okay.

-they have to be made with them on.
-And then the only way you can...
+uh they have to be made with them on and that and the only way you can i don't know where the money goes

-sounds like our Sonos system at work, yeah, those are going in the trash, those are going in the garbage.
-I hate those speakers.
+Those are going in the trash.
+Those are going in the garbage.

 I think that this is a really interesting idea, Gavin.
 Even beyond leaf blowers, the concept of having like speakers that have a meter on them.